 Or maybe the notoriously treacherous Hockenheimring circuit in Germany has pricked your intrigue.
 Regardless of circuit preference, there’s no denying that this year’s F1 Grand Prix is heating up with Rosberg monopolising the leader board.

 We have deals that cater for all tastes, with Formula 1 ticket and hotel packages in Europe enabling you see all the action and explore the host city.
 Our European Grand Prix packages contain tickets for the Saturday qualifier and the Sunday race, along with transfers to the race track.
 With 3 nights included in the package, why not use your spare time to venture away from the track and immerse yourself in what the host city has to offer?
 Explore the nightlife in Brussels, or go shopping in the ever fashionable Milan.
-Explore our full range of F1 Grand Prix Packages here.
-Or if Formula One isn’t to your taste, why not check out our other events packages here.
+Explore our full range of F1 Grand Prix Packages in Europe today.